 Pressure relief valve - complying with BS 6759 and set to operate at 3 bar.
-The discharge pipe must be routed clear of the boiler, in such a manner that it can be seen, but cannot cause injury to persons or property.
+The discharge pipe must be routed clear of the boiler to a drain, in such a manner that it can be seen, but cannot cause injury to persons or property.